-51 Common Myths, Lies and Misconceptions informing Drug Policy
+51 Myths, Lies and Misconceptions behind the Drug Apartheid

 Drug law and policy has its roots in fear, ignorance, racism and self interest.
 Sadly, this has changed little over the years.
 It continues to be shaped more by punitive populism and moral crusades rather than scientific evidence, reason and rationality.

 To expose and encourage a critical debate I’ve tried to uncover some of the main myths, lies and misconceptions that underpin and shape and inform drug policy development.
 Unless we acknowledge our philosophical position and identify the principles that inform our thinking, we risk replicating further misguided drug policies.
 Although punchy and accessible in style, each point below is carefully considered and can be academically supported – but that’s for another day!

 1. “There is a clear pharmacological definition for drugs.”
 There isn’t – what we classify as illegal ‘drugs’ is a 1950s & 60s social and cultural construct with no coherent pharmacological rationale.
 We fail to recognise alcohol, tobacco or caffeine as drugs – and maybe sugar should also be classified as a drug.

 2. “People who use drugs are drug misusers.”
 Untrue – the vast majority are recreational users who generally use drugs recreationally and sensibly, unfortunately we conflate use with problematic use.